logydoghan/Mini-Flickr/README.md

-# Mini-Flickr
+# Flickr Service

 ##### How to install this project

 Run following command in your terminal:

 1. git clone
-2. cd mini-flickr
+2. cd flickrService
 3. npm install (if npm is not installed, install Node.js)
 4. bower install angular-deckgrid, then choose lazyload (if bower is not installed, run "npm install -g bower")
 5. Apply a Flickr api key at https://www.flickr.com/services/api/misc.api_keys.html